maxGraph/maxGraph/README.md

 npm pack
 ```

-To watch the core package, execute
+To watch the core package, execute (in the project root directory)

 ```sh
 $ npm run dev